P1117 2010 FORD FUSION - Engine Coolant Temperature Sensor Intermittent

-Labor: 1.0The cost to diagnose the P1117 2009 FORD FUSION code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
-Most auto repair shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the P1117 2010 FORD FUSION code is 1.0 hour of labor.
+The auto repair labor rates vary widely across the country, and even within the same city.
+Most auto repairs shops charge between $75 and $150 per hour.

 How much do you know about cars?

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge